WHAT’S MISSING

 • The fact that shorter travel distances contributes to longer stays and greater completion rates has unfortunate implications for rural counselors and clients.

-• Compared to urban areas, rural areas often lack options for specialty substance abuse treatment programs such as those tailored to women and racial minorities; this can discourage treatment utilization among underserved, at-risk populations.
+• Compared to urban areas, rural areas often lack options for specialty substance abuse treatment programs.

 • Treatment-seeking in rural areas may also mean a lack of anonymity since there are fewer facilities and a higher probability of recognition in group-based meetings.